neo4j-devtools/relate/packages/cli/docs/dbms.md

 OPTIONS
-  -e, --environment=environment  Name of the environment to run the command against -v, --version=version          (required) Version to install (semver, url, or path) --no-caching                   Prevent caching of the downloaded DBMS --no-migration                 Prevent migrating the data to new formats
+  -e, --environment=environment  Name of the environment to run the command against -v, --version=version          (required) Version to install (semver, url, or path) --noCaching                    Prevent caching of the downloaded DBMS --noMigration                  Prevent migrating the data to new formats

 EXAMPLES
   $ relate dbms:upgrade